M4p4/nextjs-redis-cache/README.md

 import cache from 'nextjs-redis-cache';

 // your redis client from redis package (createClient)
-// this should come from a singleton in your nextjs app! const redisClient = createClient();
+// this should come from a singleton in your Next.js app! const redisClient = createClient();

 // set